 Twist the three eyehooks in between the two hoops, equidistant apart from each other

 Cut the chain into three pieces - two 12" lengths and one 24" length.
 Open an end link on each length with the needle-nosed pliers and then attach one to each eyehook.

 Open the opposite ends of the two shorter lengths and attach to the middle of the longer piece of chain to make three equal-length 'legs', leaving a 12" length at the top.

 Using the keyring and carabiner, hang the feeder from the top of your run (using string or wire for additional length if you need to), so the feeder hangs about 6-8" off the ground.
 Fill with scratch, seeds, cereal, grain or another dry treat, stand back and watch the fun.

 ~idea adapted from the Kid-Friendly Bird Feeder featured in Birds & Blooms Magazine~

-Several years ago when we decided to start raising chickens, I knew that our six chicks would eventually grow out of their brooder box and need a coop.
-I starting looking at pre-made coops, coop kits and coop plans, but couldn't find exactly what I wanted.
+Back in 2009 when on sort of a whim, we decided to start raising chickens (I wanted goats, my husband suggested chickens instead, so I ended up 'settling' for six baby chicks!), I knew that our chicks would eventually grow out of their little brooder box and need a coop.
+So I starting looking at pre-made coops, coop kits and coop plans, but couldn't find exactly what I wanted.
 I researched the different elements that good coop designs encompassed and I decided to design and build my own, using the different aspects from a few different coops.

 When we first decided to try raising chickens, the breeds we chose were based solely on what the feed store had.
 We said 'we'll take two of whatever you have' and ended up coming home with two Buff Orpingtons, two Silver Laced Wyandottes and two Rhode Island Reds.